buzacott/bomWater/ReadMe.md

 This `R` package grabs data from the Australian Bureau of Meteorology Water Data online (http://bom.gov.au/waterdata/) via the WISKI API.

-Several functions have been written to access the prepared quality checked timeseries.
+Several functions have been written to retreive the quality checked timeseries.
 These are:

-- getAsStored
+- `getAsStored`
-- getHourly
+- `getHourly`
-- getDaily
+- `getDaily`
-- getMonthly
+- `getMonthly`
-- getYearly
+- `getYearly`

-Any of the Water Data Online variables can be accessed.
+The following Water Data Online variables can be accessed using these functions:

+- Water Course Discharge
+- Water Course Level
+- Storage Volume
+- Storage Level
+- Ground Water Level
+- Rainfall
+- Evaporation
+- Dry Air Temperature
+- Relative Humidity
+- Wind Speed
+- Electrical conductivity at 25C
+- Turbidity
+- Water pH
+- Water Temperature

 Make sure to use the formatting of the parameter types is as in the manual and on Water Data Online.

 Station information can be queried using `getStationList`, as in the example below.